 We work to ensure our reading curriculum has a mix of authors in our selected canon of texts; however, we are specific to ensure we select texts written by Black authors.
-We also have worked over the past three years to ensure our school libraries have a rich selection of texts from a wide variety of authors who look like our students.
 As we work to partner with families in Alabama, we feel this initiative will directly impact our ability to contribute to the Alabama Reading Initiative (ARI) and prepare all of our students to successfully and fluently read at their grade level's stretch Lexile band.